 Prepare to make your website ADA compliant

-It may be time to think about making your website ADA (American Disabilities Act) compliant, if it isn’t already.
-This has been a requirement for government websites and their vendors for nearly 20 years.
+ADA (American Disabilities Act) compliance has been a requirement for government & public entity websites for nearly 20 years.
 However, as the general public’s online lives are merging with daily physical needs for acquiring products and services, lawsuits citing ADA accessibility on consumer websites have recently cropped up in several states, including Florida.
-This is despite the fact that it has been reported that Department of Justice (DOJ) regulations on ADA website compliance for the private sector will not be available until at least 2018.